kasperisager/uforanderlig/README.md

 ### Map

-An immutable 2-3 tree map.
+An immutable key/value map implemented as a 2-3 tree using path copying upon insertion.
+Since the map is implemented as a balanced search tree, keys must be comparable.

 ```js
 import {Map} from 'uforanderlig';